danielprofili/danielprofili.github.io/index.md

 </figure>
 # About

-My name is Daniel Profili, and I am a firsmathematics PhD student at NC State University.
+My name is Daniel Profili, and I am a mathematics PhD student at NC State University.
 My advisor is [Hoon Hong](https://hong.math.ncsu.edu/).

 # Contact

-You can reach me at `daprofil@ncsu.edu` or `dprofili at protonmail dot com`.
+You can reach me at `daprofil@ncsu.edu`.

 # Research